1. How do I get my password?

 2. What is my username/login?

-3. How do I find out how much dues I owe?
+3. How do I find out how much I owe in dues?

 Attempt to log into the site.
 This will show you if (and how much) you owe.
-Or send an Email to the Secretary-Treasurer, David Lewin
+You may also send an e-mail to the Secretary-Treasurer, Nicole Panarelli.

 4. How do I pay my dues?